Low-Cost Spay/Neuter Information

 Schedule Your Pet’s Appointment

 Please follow the links below to schedule your pet’s appointment and enter all information as accurately as possible.
 Availability is based on staff levels as well as weight, species, and sex of the animal.
-If you can’t find an available time or if we are currently fully booked, please check back at a later time for future scheduling opportunities.
-We will open future months for appointment scheduling once availability is determined.
-Payment is required to schedule an appointment.

 Please also take note of other shelters in and around San Antonio that offers spay/neuter services.

-What to Expect Appointment Day
+What to Expect at Your Appointment

-Please note: a 1-hour to 1.5-hour wait during check-in is possible during our busiest days.
-A rabies certificate (which must include the dog or cat’s name, descriptions, administer date, and veterinarian signature) must be presented at check-in.
-If proof of current rabies vaccine is not available, our staff will administer the rabies vaccine to your pet at the time of surgery for an additional cost.
-Additional services can be performed at the time of surgery for additional fees.
+Rabies vaccine and proof of vaccination is required by Texas state law for any animal 16 weeks of age or older, and can be administered as early as 12 weeks of age.
+A rabies certificate which must include your dog or cat’s name, descriptions, administer date, and veterinarian signature, must be presented at check-in.
+If proof of current rabies vaccine is not available, SAHS staff will administer the rabies vaccine to your pet at the time of surgery for an additional cost.

 Feral Cat Spay/Neuter Program

 The limit is 10 feral cats per day (TOTAL) (Monday-Friday) unless otherwise posted.
+Also, see the top of the page for dates with NO feral cat surgeries.

 All feral trap doors must be secured with either a carabiner or pipe cleaner.
 Zip ties will not be accepted.

-Starting in 2024, the SAHS will reserve the right to charge full price to any feral cat coming in with a collar.
+The SAHS will reserve the right to charge full price to any feral cat coming in with a collar.

 Spay and Neuter Frequently Asked Questions